mraj0045/kotlin-arc/README.md

     fun providesGson(): Gson {
         return GsonBuilder()
             .registerTypeAdapter(Date::class.java, DateDeserializer())
-            //For all the classes used for the response, register type adapter to make parsing works properly.
-Otherwise it will always goes to failure() method.
             .registerTypeAdapter(postType, CustomJsonDeserializer<Post>())
             .create()
     }

     private val postType: Type = toTypeToken<ApiResponse<Post>>()

 }
 ```
 **ActivityMvpModule.kt**